The Sleep of Reason Produces Monsters: Goya's stylistic progression up to Los Caprichos

-In the year 1792, Goya contracted an illness that left him permanently deaf; historians are unsure what the precise illness was that he suffered from, but it is speculated that Goya contracted either lead poisoning or "colic of Madrid" (a metal poisoning produced by cooking utensils), or some form of palsy.
-This illness caused him to suffer from an inability to balance on his feet, temporary blindness, and permanent deafness, which profoundly affected his life and his artistic style.
+In 1792, Goya contracted an illness that left him permanently deaf.
+Historians are unsure of his precise illness, but it is speculated that Goya contracted either lead poisoning or "colic of Madrid" (a metal poisoning produced by cooking utensils), or some form of palsy.
+This illness made him unable to balance on his feet, temporary blindness, and permanent deafness, which profoundly affected his life and his artistic style.
 In the years following his going deaf, Goya spent much of his time isolated from the outside world, as he asserted that he was unable to resume his work on large tapestry cartoons, and thus he turned to more personal projects.
 During this time, he studied the events and philosophies of the French Revolution, and created a series of etchings portraying the inherent vices and cruelties of human nature in a more pessimistic and sardonic style for which he would later become known.
 This series of prints, namely Los Caprichos, were published in 1799 and depicted the confines of human reason, featuring whimsical and fantastical creatures that invade the mind during dreams, as displayed in 'The Sleep of Reason Produces Monsters' (El Sueño de la Razón Produce Monstruos).

 During the year 1799, Goya was promoted by the Spanish crown to the position of First Court Painter, and spent the next two years working on a portrait of the family of Charles IV.
 In 1801, Goya published Charles IV of Spain and His Family, an oil painting that displays Charles IV of Spain and his family.
 Influenced by Diego Velázquez's Las Meninas, Goya painted the royal family in the foreground and himself in the background at an easel.
 This painting was shocking as it was very detailed and naturalistic; critics widely believed that the painting was meant as a criticism of the royal family as the members of the family were portrayed in a physically-unflattering manner.